-Whether you’re painting one wall, a room, or the entire interior of your home, follow these 10 home interior painting tips from an Indianapolis painting company to ensure that your painting efforts give you the results you’re looking for.
+Whether you’re painting one wall, a room, or the entire interior of your home, follow these 10 home interior painting tips from an Indianapolis painting company or from a residential painters Perth to ensure that your painting efforts give you the results you’re looking for.

 10 home interior painting tips

 Take into consideration that any color on a paint chip will look slightly darker depending on the wall space to be covered.
 Darker paints can make a large room appear smaller while lighter tones can make small rooms look bigger.

 Tip #2 – Check your whites.

 White paint can be the white of typing paper or a misty or smoky tone to the barest hint of gray in a cloud, so choose your whites carefully for desired results.

 Tip #3 – Determine how much paint you need before you start.

 Measure the square footage of the walls that need to be painted by multiplying length x width.
 Do that for every wall and add those figures together for total square footage.
 A gallon of paint can cover roughly 350 ft.² to 400 ft.² It never hurts to add a little extra – just in case.